BrendelGroup/AEGeAn/docs/api.rst

 .. c:type:: AgnLocus

   The AgnLocus class represents gene loci and interval loci in memory and can be used to facilitate comparison of two different sources of annotation.
 Under the hood, each ``AgnLocus`` object is a feature node with one or more gene features as direct children.
-See the `class header <https://github.com/standage/AEGeAn/blob/master/inc/core/AgnLocus.h>`_.
+See the `AgnLocus class header <https://github.com/standage/AEGeAn/blob/master/inc/core/AgnLocus.h>`_.

 .. c:type:: AgnComparisonSource